 Laboratory session.
 Will require one or more full day field trips; may require one or more weekend field trips.
 Prerequisite: Graduate standing in ESSP.
 Corequisite: ESSP 501 and ESSP 501R.
 S/U grading.

 ESSP 501R.
 Earth System Science and Policy Recitation.
 3 Credits.

 ESSP 502.
 Earth System Science and Policy II.
 5 Credits.

 Course follows the design of ESSP 501 but with more emphasis on written reports and team projects.
 At the beginning of the semester, students will either select or be assigned a topic for an interdisciplinary team project for completion by the end of the semester.
 The team project helps students acquire an interdisciplinary outlook, and fosters communication and cooperation within a positive multi-disciplinary work environment.
 This will provide students with skills that are integral to the management of complex environmental problems they will face in the world beyond academia.
-Prerequisites: ESSP 501, 501R and 501L.
-Corequisites: ESSP 502R and ESSP 502L.
+Prerequisite: ESSP 501, 501R and 501L.
+Corequisite: ESSP 502R and ESSP 502L.